SERPWatcher is an SEO tool to track how many keywords your content is ranking for.

 Keyword tracking is one of the most underrated SEO strategies.

-As a result, the majority of the SEOs and Marketers simply ignore it.
+As a result, most of the SEOs and Marketers simply ignore it.

 However, tracking keyword rankings can significantly contribute to your SEO efforts and increase organic visits to your website.